 |ABC.
 Finally get a full view of Everest.

 The Team Our SummitClimb team really came together throughout these approach days.
 We felt a growing kinship as we toiled away for hours waiting, eating, sleeping, chatting, and playing cards.
 Our team discussed everything from gun control to wealth (re)distribution and many topics in between.
 Sure, we talked about climbing but after a bit, there is only so much climbing talk to go around.
 Politics, sex, drugs, rock 'n roll, and all other nonsensical discussions filled our inactive days.
 We made the most of it and by doing so we grew as a team.
 In total, there were 10 climbers: two from the UK (David, our expedition leader and Dom), two from the US (Brendan and me), two from Australia (Jon and Grant), a Swede (Magnus), a German (Martin - also a co-leader), a German/Paraguayan (Franz), and a Finn (Heikki).
 Together, we made up quite an array of international climbers with all sorts of experience.
 From top to bottom, our team was quite strong.
 Two members - Jon (AUS) and Martin (GER) - were close to completing their "7 Summits" while others of us had climbed many common peaks.
 One bloke - Grant (AUS) - was the fittest of us all.
 He was a machine in all respects of the word.
 Grant completed a portion of the Iditarod (by foot), Barkley's marathon, Badwater, and such - just to name a few.
 For each leg, Grant easily buried the rest of us by time and speed.
 I figured he had enough experience in all sorts of conditions to monitor his own progress so I never asked if he thought pressing so hard early on was a good idea.
 I respect people's own insights and leave them alone.
 Still, Grant was a beast.
 He blazed the treks for us well ahead and often with the biggest damn pack.
 Pound for pound, Grant carried the most weight at the fastest pace.
 I did worry at times that his pace was unsustainable but he proved otherwise.
 Again, together, we made for a formidable crew where it seemed possible for all to summit provided conditions and circumstances permitted.
 Grant leading the charge and our three tall me - David, Martin, and Jon coming up close behind.
 Brendan and I were just hanging back for summit day.
 We knew we would have our time to shine.
 Early on, we held bad.
 As I said before, it was Brendan who held us both back.
 He is a man with self-control.
 Me, self-controlled?
 Not really.

-The approach lasted from April 6th when I arrived in Kathmandu until May 13th when our summit push began.
+The Long Approach The approach lasted from April 6th when I arrived in Kathmandu until May 13th when our summit push began.
 Those seven weeks consisted of mostly acclimatization and waiting.
 In total, we trekked up the 20km path to ABC twice, climbed to the North Col twice, and spent fewer than 24 hours above ABC.
 Yep, I told you this was the approach.
 Almost no climbing on the glacier and a ton of waiting around.
 Now that you have a good idea what we did to prepare for the climb, I will provide details of the actual climb in Part #2.
 Stay tuned.